BrunaLab/hipergator-targets-ssh/README.md

 approach](https://github.com/BrunaLab/hipergator-targets) might be
 better.

-Currently (as of 10-18-2021) there is a bug with R version 4.1+ on HiperGator that affects this workflow.
+Currently (as of May 2022) there is a bug with R version 4.1+ on HiperGator that affects this workflow.
 To get around this, I’ve edited the `ssh_clustermq.tmpl` and `slurm_clustermq.tmpl` files to load R version 4.0.